Eltaurus-Lt/CourseDump2022/README.md

 #### Checking download results

-For convenience, the names of the downloaded ".csv" file and the "...\_media" folder have the counts for the total number of the downloaded items (words) and the number of the referenced media files appended at the end in the brackets.
+For convenience, the names of the downloaded ".csv" file and the "...\_media" folder have the counts for the total number of the downloaded items (words) and the number of the referenced media files appended at the end in brackets.

-If the number in the spreadsheet filename appears without any additional indicators, e.g. "...\_(123).csv", you can be sure that all items (**not counting the ignored ones**) from a course have been saved successfully.
-If the total number of the downloaded items does not match the count displayed on the Memrise page, both will be shown to indicate an incomplete download, e.g. "...\_(42 of 58).csv".
+If the number in the spreadsheet filename appears without any additional indicators, e.g., "...\_(123).csv", you can be sure that all items (**not counting the ignored ones**) from a course have been saved successfully.
+If the total number of the downloaded items does not match the count displayed on the Memrise page, both will be shown to indicate an incomplete download, e.g., "...\_(42 of 58).csv".
 In this instance, it is worth checking the internet connection and repeating the download.

 Unfortunately, Memrise displays the expected number on a course page only if the course has been started by the user or the course isn't split into levels.
-If this is not the case, the figure displayed in the ".csv" filename will be based on the total number of items in the levels the extension managed to scrap and prefixed with a tilde to indicate an estimation, e.g. "...\_(~77).csv".
+If this is not the case, the figure displayed in the ".csv" filename will be based on the total number of items in the levels the extension managed to scrape and prefixed with a tilde to indicate an estimation, e.g., "...\_(~77).csv".
 To verify that all items have been downloaded, you’ll need to compare this number to an independent evaluation (the easiest way would still be to enroll in the course by pressing the "Get started now" button, answering a couple of questions to enable the word count, and checking the main course page again to see the value displayed by Memrise).

 For the media files, it is enough to compare the number at the end of the "...\_media" folder's name with the actual number of the files it contains.
 If the two do not match, some files are likely to be missing due to connection issues (either on your side or on the side of the Memrise server).
 In most cases, simply retrying the download can fix the problem.
-You should not delete files from failed attempts – the extension will keep putting the files into the same media folder, resolving potential naming conflicts, so that even on unreliable networks several partially successful attempts can yield fully recovered course media data.
+You should not delete files from failed attempts – the extension will keep putting the files into the same media folder, resolving potential naming conflicts, so that even on unreliable networks, several partially successful attempts can yield fully recovered course media data.

 <sup>In some rare cases, however, Memrise courses might contain references to files that don't exist.
 Attempting to download a course with a broken link will result in the progress bar turning red during the download, and the respective error appearing on the "Manage extensions" page.</sup>

 ### Batch download

-If you have multiple courses to download, instead of going through them one by one it is more convenient to add them to a queue by pressing the respective button in the "Batch download" section of the extension menu on each of the courses' pages:
+If you have multiple courses to download, instead of going through them one by one, it is more convenient to add all courses to a queue by pressing the respective button in the "Batch download" section of the extension menu on each respective course page:

 ![image](https://github.com/user-attachments/assets/46a0e23d-6bfb-4450-a993-0c40ceca5223)

-and then download all queued courses at once by clicking the "Download all" button (the numeral in brackets indicates the total number of currently queued courses):
+and then download the whole queue at once by clicking the "Download all" button (the numeral in brackets indicates the total number of currently queued courses):

 ![image](https://github.com/user-attachments/assets/d6ca790c-58c4-4ef1-95ea-2dfece5ae42c)

-<sup>Note, that the download should still be initiated from (any) Memrise page since the extension needs an active Memrise login to access the data.</sup>
+<sup>Note that the download should still be initiated from (any) page of the Memrise community-course domain, since the extension needs an active Memrise login to access the data.</sup>

-During the scanning phase of a batch download the progress for each course is displayed on a separate progress bar, marked by a course's name, with the total scanning progress showing on a separate bar at the bottom:
+During the scanning phase of a batch download, the progress for each course is displayed on a separate progress bar, marked by a course name, with the overall scanning progress showing on a separate bar at the bottom:

 <p><picture>
  <source media="(prefers-color-scheme: dark)" srcset="https://github.com/user-attachments/assets/ec1e3a4f-56e0-4bf2-a127-f04d0598da70">
  <img src="https://github.com/user-attachments/assets/bdb14159-3c9c-4075-92ec-410bcac2ac62">
 </picture></p>

-The file download phase proceeds from there as usual, with files from all the courses being processed together as a single stack.
+The file download phase proceeds from there as usual.
+Files from all the courses in the batch are processed as one combined stack.

 If you have a list of courses in a text file somewhere (from one of the previous versions of the extension, for example), it can be imported with the "Import course list" menu button:

 ![image](https://github.com/user-attachments/assets/e2b49059-dd30-4c98-a2a0-0de78c07c32d)

-The extension will accept practically any course url format (with the lines, not recognized as valid course urls being treated as text comments)
+The extension will accept practically any course url format (with the lines, not recognized as valid course urls being treated as text comments).
 <details>
 <summary>examples</summary>